 Central Business District (city centre)

 Sanlitun is one of Beijing’s most energetic and enjoyable neighbourhoods.
-With the famous Sanlitun "Bar Street" providing the best pubs in Beijing, the Village Lifestyle shopping complex, nightclubs and trendy restaurants, Sanlitun is an extremely popular hangout for expatriates.
+With the famous Sanlitun "Bar Street" providing the best pubs in Beijing, the Village Lifestyle shopping complex, nightclubs and trendy restaurants, Sanlitun is an extremely popular hangout for young and single expats.
 Quite a few properties have been developed to meet the needs of young expat singles or couples who enjoy the colourful city life.

 Lido and Wangjing

 Lido was one of Beijing’s earliest expat residential areas and is particularly popular with families.
 Lido is conveniently located near parks, entertainment, art galleries and international schools.
 The neighbouring area, Wangjing, is a massive residential zone, where expats can find more reasonably priced accommodation and a sense of integration with the local population.
 It’s also known as Beijing’s Koreatown, due to its large number of South Korean residents.